-While GEDmatch is small fish – it contains voluntarily submitted information from about 1.2 million users – all eyes are on the future ability of law enforcement to obtain warrants to search through the larger commercial databases for solving crimes both old and new: 23andMe’s database contains 10 million users and Ancestry.com holds 15 million users.
+While GEDmatch is small fish – it contains voluntarily submitted information from about 1.2 million users – all eyes are on the future ability of law enforcement to obtain warrants to search through the larger commercial databases for solving crimes both old and new: 23andMe’s database contains 10 million users and Ancestry.com holds 15 million users [update: on December 9, Verogen, a forensic genetics firm which works with law enforcement to help solve crimes, announced that it has bought GEDmatch].
 While so far both 23andMe and Ancestry.com have adamantly defended their users’ privacy and vowed they will fight requests from law enforcement to comb through their data, many are worried this recently granted warrant sets a dangerous precedent for expanding surveillance powers using genomic technologies.
 However, despite, or alongside, fears of a dystopian surveillance state, the US government is already attempting to regulate these modes of surveillance.
 See, for example, the Department of Justice’s interim policy on ‘Forensic Genetic Genealogical DNA Analysis and Searching’.
 Additionally, some states have explicit, strict policies to which law enforcement must adhere to even obtain approval to do a familial genealogical search for suspects.
 These processes – as well as the associated worries – touch upon a key issue: what exactly does, and will, DNA surveillance look like?
 The details of various governmental regulations will matter as much as the developing forensic techniques themselves.

 The case of Detective Fields being granted his warrant, however, is only a small part of the larger transformations occurring in this quickly developing nexus of forensic genomics and surveillance.
 In this developing story we will cover these transformations.
 What is the state of the technologies of forensic genomics – what can they currently do and not do?
 What questions of ethics and justice arise alongside these developments?
 How will questions of balance between individual privacy and law enforcement’s imperatives to solve crime cases be handled?
 How can we develop ethical frameworks that can respond to the necessity of thinking beyond individual-based consent, ones that can adequately handle the questions of folding genetic genealogy information into mass surveillance?